 GoRTT has recognised the socio-economic benefits to be derived from ICTs.
-The National ICT Plan has identified ICTs as a discrete sector and a crucial enabler to many other sectors, contributing to the diversification of the national economy and the strengthening of the country's competitiveness and viability in the global arena.
+ICT has been identified in the National ICT Plan as a discrete sector and a crucial enabler to many other sectors, contributing to the diversification of the national economy and the strengthening of the country's competitiveness and viability in the global arena.